steelbluelee/docs/database/configuring_postgresql_after_install.md

 # How to configure postgresql after installation

-1. change the password of the postgres user
+1. change the password of the postgres user<BR>
+    in command line prompt
     ~~~
-    # in command line prompt
-    # The \password is always stored encrypted in the system catalogs.
-    # The ENCRYPTED keyword has no effect, but is accepted for backwards compatibility.
     ~# sudo -u postgres psql
     ~# ALTER USER postgres with encrypted password 'my_password';
     ~~~
+    The \password is always stored encrypted in the system catalogs.
+    The ENCRYPTED keyword has no effect, but is accepted for backwards compatibility.

 1. edit /var/lib/pgsql/11/data/pg_hba.conf file
     ~~~